GravityPDF/gravity-pdf/README.txt

 == Changelog ==

 = 3.5.0 =
+* Feature - No longer need to reinitialise every time the software is updated.
-* Feature - Add auto-initialiser for sites that have direct write access to their server files
+* Feature - Add auto-initialiser on initial installation for sites that have direct write access to their server files
-* Feature - Add auto-initialiser across entire multisite network for sites who have direct write access to their server files.
+* Feature - Add auto-initialiser on initial installation across entire multisite network for sites who have direct write access to their server files.
 * Feature - Add auto-PDF_EXTENDED_TEMPLATE theme syncer for sites that have direct write access to their server files
 * Feature - Correctly added language support.
 The .PO file is located in the /language/ folder if anyone would like to do a translation.